The Best Potatoes For Beginners to Grow

 Charlotte is best known for its culinary excellence, of course it is French.
 Best eaten fresh as a salad it can be stored up till Christmas.
 It is noted for good resistance against slugs and common scab leading to good appearance.
 Charlotte potatoes have a fresh flavour which tastes great either hot or cold.
 They are ideal boiled as part of a salad as they hold their shape well and can even be roasted whole.

-This is another potato with an Awards of Garden Merit.
+This is another potato with an RHS Awards of Garden Merit.

 This list is just some suggestions for you.
 However, you can browse all the earlies and indeed our entire collection.
+If something takes your fancy, go for it!
+Although earlies are especially recommended for beginners, potatoes are a relatively easy crop to grow and so if you like another variety not listed here, try it out.
 We have lots of information to help you chose which potato to grow, as well as a great FAQ on how to grow potatoes.
 We are here to help at any time with your potato questions.